-Pines Bach attorneys Christa Westerberg and Aaron Dumas have won several open records and First Amendment cases in recent months.
-In one, the court of appeals affirmed the right of Pines Bach‘s client, a journalist, to get electronically-generated records in electronic form under Wisconsin’s open records law.
+Pines Bach LLP attorneys Christa Westerberg and have won several open records and First Amendment cases in recent months.
+In one, the court of appeals affirmed the right of Pines Bach LLP‘s client, a journalist, to get electronically-generated records in electronic form under Wisconsin’s open records law.

 The court ruled the legislators violated the First Amendment by blocking the group from their accounts, which acted as a “public forum” for First Amendment purposes.
 The case was covered by local and national media outlets, who noted similarities to a similar case brought against President Trump.